 \subsection{The local converse theorem}

-Many of results in \S \ref{Sp2n-localconverse} resemble those of \S \ref{SO2n+1-general}, henceforth we only remark on the nature of differences or omit the proof most of the time.
+Many of results in \S \ref{Sp2n-localconverse} resemble those of \S \ref{SO2n+1-localconverse}, henceforth we only remark on the nature of differences or omit the proof most of the time.
 Our primary task is to formulate the local converse theorem for irreducible generic supercuspidal representations of $G$.
 Q. Zhang \cite{Zha18} proved the local converse theorem for ${\rm Sp}_{2r}(F)$ using twisting by all generic representations of ${\rm GL}_k(F)$ with $1 \leq k \leq r$.
 It turns out that the proof of Theorem \ref{Sp2r-supercusp} is reduced to the main theorem of \cite{Zha18}.
 Consequently we only need need to twist by all generic supercuspidal representations of ${\rm GL}_k(F)$ in Theorem \ref{Sp2r-supercusp}.

 \begin{theorem} Let $\pi$ and $\pi'$ be irreducible generic supercuspidal representations of $G$ with the common central character $\omega$.
 If

 for all irreducible generic supercuspidal representations $\tau$ of ${\rm GL}_k(F)$ and for all $k$ with $1 \leq k \leq r$, then $\pi \cong \pi'$. \end{theorem}